HPCE/hpce-2018-cw4/readme.md

 Submission
 ==========

-Your final github push before 22:00 on 14th of Nov is considered to be your submitted version.
-I'll be pulling them from there directly.

-If you wish to submit something to blackboard, then feel free to commit the text hash of the relevant commit.
+Please submit the commit hash of your final version into blackboard.

 Optional: Mapping the clustered version to a GPU
 ================================================

-_Note: this is an optional suggested extra, as it makes sure that you have a very good handle on the OpenCL APIs.
-It took it out as a required element, as some people (not students) thought it was a bit complicated or time-consuming for this exercise._
+_Note: this is an optional suggested extra if you have time, as it makes sure that you have a very good handle on the OpenCL APIs.
+It took it out as a required element, as it was a bit complicated or time-consuming for this exercise and the amount of other stuff people have to do at this time point._

-Once you have the clustered version, you have an algorithm which works over the outputs with a single parallel_for loop.
-This means it has _also_ transformed it into a form which will work in a GPU.
+Once you have the clustered version, you have an algorithm which works over the outputs with a single `parallel_for` loop.
+This means it has _also_ been transformed it into a form which will work in a GPU.
 However, you will need to think carefully about data-movement:

-- Any data-structures about the graph will need to be built and copied to the GPU in the constructor, otherwise there will be significant overead in each call to `execute`.
+- Any data-structures describing the graph will need to be built and copied to the GPU in the constructor, otherwise there will be significant overhead in each call to `execute`.

-- You can't use pointers-to-pointers or classes in the kernel, so anything like vectors of vectors or pointers to vectors will need to be turned into linear sequences of bytes.
+- You can't directly use pointers-to-pointers or classes in the kernel, so anything like vectors of vectors or pointers to vectors will need to be turned into linear sequences of bytes.